BILDUNGSLOGIN/public_api_docs/README.md

 ## BILDUNGSLOGIN License-Retrieval API

 [This API](bilo-licenseretrieval_v1.json) is used for the retrieval of user- specific licenses, as well as user- context

+# BILDUNGSLOGIN Connect API's

+The following API's are being used by BILDUNGSLOGIN and Identity Providers (IdP's).
+This documentation is provided as-is, under the license terms provided [as documented](LICENSE.txt).
+The license terms do apply exclusively for documentation purposes, not for the creation or usage of software thereof.

 ## BILDUNGSLOGIN BiLo-Connect API